jy66631/jiyu0941_9103_tutorial4/README.md

 #### Coding technique analysis

-The key coding technique to achieve this visual effect is **3D transformation and rotation in the WebGL rendering context**, using the **rotateZ**, **rotateX**, and **translate** functions to position and rotate the cube in 3D space.
+The key coding technique to achieve this visual effect is **3D transformation and rotation in the WebGL mode**, mainly using the **rotateZ**, **rotateX**, and **translate** functions to position and rotate the cube in 3D space.
-1. Set the canvas to 3D rendering mode using the WebGL library to create the cube.
+1. Set the canvas to 3D rendering mode using the WebGL to create the cube.
-2. The outer loop (zAngle) rotates the cube along the Z axis, and the inner loop (xAngle) rotates the cube along the X axis, forming circles of cubes.
-3. The rotateZ and rotateX functions are used to rotate around the Z and X axes respectively.
+2. The rotateZ and rotateX functions are used to rotate around the Z and X axes respectively.
 In this code, the loop gradually rotates the coordinate system, creating the effect of multiple cubes arranged in a sphere.
-4. orbitControl() allows the user to adjust the viewing angle of the 3D scene by dragging the mouse or scrolling the scroll wheel.
-5.After rotating the scene, translate(0, 400, 0) moves the cube's position 400 units downward along the Y axis.
+3. After rotating the scene, translate(0, 400, 0) moves the cube's position 400 units downward along the Y axis.

 ##### Screenshot of technique used
 ![Image of Orbit Control](assets/readme3.jpg)